My Truth: Development

 Robyn co-wrote all of My Truth's fourteen tracks.
 Although the singer returned to Sweden from North America in the summer of 1998, she returned to the US several times to work on the album.
 Several songwriters gave Robyn completed songs to record, but she considered it important to contribute to the writing process and said that most of the songs on My Truth originated with her.
 The album was written in four months.
 Robyn collaborated with a variety of producers, saying that she played around with the album's concept and was willing to experiment with different musical styles.
 Tired of the R&B of Robyn Is Here, the singer decided to explore house and rock music.
 About the album's title, she told Nerikes Allehanda that its songs expressed what was important to her and reflected her "truth" at the time.

 Robyn asked her manager to enlist a house producer for the project after "falling in love" with New York culture in 1997.
 The following year, she began working with Little Louie Vega and Kenny "Dope" Gonzalez of Masters at Work.
-Althugh Robyn initially found it difficult to sing at a house tempo, she called it "liberating" when she became accustomed to it.
+Although Robyn initially found it difficult to sing at a house tempo, she called it "liberating" when she became accustomed to it.
 After two weeks in the studio, "Main Thing" and "Good Thang" were completed.
 The former was chosen for the album, and the latter would be released as the B-side of a single.
 She joined Swedish rapper Petter for "Det gör ont ibland", a Swedish-language duet, after they visited a friend's country home.
 According to Petter, the song came together quickly despite their different musical styles.
 It was produced by rapper Thomas Rusiak, with additional production by Robyn and Lindström & Ekhé.
 She recorded "Healthy Love", another duet, with Cindy Heinold for the album.
 Photographer Eric Broms provided the artwork for My Truth, which sees Robyn wearing a feather headpiece designed by Sebastian Wahl.